fixm-ccb/fixm-user-manual-4.3.0-testing/docs/home.md

 FIXM_COMPONENTS-. provides explanations<br>about the components of .- FIXM
-GENERAL_GUIDANCE-. describes general<br>encoding rules for .- FIXM
+FIXM_ENCODING_GUIDANCE-. describes general<br>encoding rules for .- FIXM
 FIXM_FOR_FFICE-. provides guidance<br>in support of<br>FF-ICE implementation<br>using .- FIXM
 FIXM_FOR_OTHER_USE-. provides guidance<br>for non-ICAO use cases<br>using.- FIXM
 HOW_TO-. provides guidance for<br>creating 3rd party's<br>Applications/Extensions of .- FIXM